verida/network-data-api/README.md

 https://github.com/verida/network-data-api

 This is a generic API that fetches public data from the Verida network.
+It also supports fetching IPFS records uploaded via Moralis.

 This server is hosted publicly at: [https://data.verida.network](https://data.verida.network)